The Itchy & Scratchy Show

 The Itchy & Scratchy Show (often shortened as Itchy & Scratchy) is a fictional animated series featured on The Simpsons.
-The cartoon depicts an anthropomorphic sadistic mouse named Itchy who repeatedly maims or murders an anthropomorphic black cat named Scratchy.
-It is typically presented as 15- to 60-second sketches that are a part of The Krusty the Clown Show.
-Itchy & Scratchy is filled with graphic violence, unsuitable for children, that almost invariably prompts laughter from The Simpsons characters, especially Bart and Lisa.
+The cartoon depicts an anthropomorphic sadistic house mouse named Itchy who repeatedly maims or murders an anthropomorphic black cat named Scratchy.
+It is typically presented as 15- to 60-second sketches that are a part of The Krusty the Clown Show that almost invariably prompts laughter from Bart and Lisa.

-The Itchy and Scratchy characters are extremely violent and bloody parodies of cat-and-mouse cartoons such as Tom and Jerry, Herman and Katnip, Kit 'n' Kaboodle, and Pixie and Dixie and Mr. Jinks.
-The Italian comic strip Squeak the Mouse is also considered to be an inspiration for the characters.
+The Itchy and Scratchy characters are adult-oriented, extremely violent, bloody, gory, and gruesome parodies of cat-and-mouse cartoons such as Tom and Jerry, Herman and Katnip, and Pixie and Dixie and Mr. Jinks.
+The Italian comic strip Squeak the Mouse, itself a parody of Tom and Jerry, is also considered to be a strong inspiration and influence for the characters.

 The cartoon first appeared in The Tracey Ullman Show short "The Bart Simpson Show", which aired in 1988.
 The cartoon's first appearance in The Simpsons was in the 1990 episode "There's No Disgrace Like Home".
 The cartoons became popular among the show's writers and animators, and they are often added when an episode needs expanding.
 Several full episodes were centered on the fictional production of Itchy & Scratchy, such as "Itchy & Scratchy & Marge".

 Role in The Simpsons

 The Itchy & Scratchy Show is a show within a show that appears occasionally in episodes of The Simpsons.
 They appear in the form of 15- to 60-second-long cartoons that are filled with graphic violence, almost always initiated by Itchy the mouse against Scratchy the cat, with the former almost always being the victor.
-Itchy & Scratchy airs as a segment on The Krusty the Clown Show, and also aired on its brief replacements, Sideshow Bob's Cavalcade of Whimsy, and Gabbo.
+Itchy & Scratchy airs as a segment on The Krusty the Clown Show, and also aired on its brief replacements, The Side-Show Bob Cavalcade of Whimsy and Gabbo.
 Itchy & Scratchy mostly airs as a standalone show rather than being a segment in some episodes, such as "In Marge We Trust" (season 8, 1997).

 Itchy & Scratchy is usually a parody of traditional cartoons or takeoffs on famous films, but the plot and content are always violent and bloody, with Itchy performing unprovoked acts of graphic violence and homicide unlike most classic cartoons.
 The most direct and obvious example is Tom and Jerry, an animated series which was also about a constant battle between a cat and a mouse, with the mouse usually victorious, though in Itchy & Scratchy, the mouse acts as the antagonist.
 Itchy & Scratchy also includes shorts such as Scratchtasia, a parody of Fantasia, and Pinitchio, a parody of Pinocchio.
 Animation-related jokes are prevalent in the show, such as the Manhattan Madness cartoon in "The Day the Violence Died", which is based on very early animated cartoons such as Gertie the Dinosaur.
 The cartoons also occasionally serve to play out an exaggerated form of the conflict in the surrounding episode.
 For example, in "Deep Space Homer" (season five, 1994), Homer is recruited by NASA, and later watches an Itchy & Scratchy cartoon which directly (and gruesomely) parodies the films 2001: A Space Odyssey and Alien.